threat-defuser/threat-defuser.org/content/results.md

 ### Scholarly presentations

+- Janda, Laura A. 13.06.2022.
+"Threat-Defuser: A project for the global Arctic today".
+Invited lecture at conference entitled Nordic perspectives on security policy in the Arctic at The Fram Centre (FRAM - High North Research Centre for Climate and the Environment).
+Tromsø, Norway.

 - Šlerka, Josef.
 04.04.2022.
 "Social network data research: How to do it and why".
 Guest lecture at UiT The Arctic University of Norway.